unChaz/sci-fi-5e/srd/classes/scout.md

 #### Tekcasting

-By the time you reach 2nd level, you have learned to use the tek essence of nature to cast tek skills, much as a druid does.
-See chapter 10 for the general rules of Tekcasting and chapter 11 for the ranger tek skill list.
+By the time you reach 2nd level, you have trained to use a tekcaster to cast tek skills

 ##### Tek Slots

-The Ranger table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
+The Scout table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
 To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 For example, if you know the 1st-level tek skill *animal friendship* and have a 1st-level and a 2nd-level tek skill slot available, you can cast *animal friendship* using either slot.

 ##### Tek Skills Known of 1st Level and Higher

-You know two 1st-level tek skills of your choice from the ranger tek skill list.
+You know two 1st-level tek skills of your choice from the scout tek skill list.

-The Tek Skills Known column of the Ranger table shows when you learn more ranger tek skills of your choice.
+The Tek Skills Known column of the Scout table shows when you learn more scout tek skills of your choice.
 Each of these tek skills must be of a level for which you have tek skill slots.
 For instance, when you reach 5th level in this class, you can learn one new tek skill of 1st or 2nd level.

-Additionally, when you gain a level in this class, you can choose one of the ranger tek skills you know and replace it with another tek skill from the ranger tek skill list, which also must be of a level for which you have tek skill slots.
+Additionally, when you gain a level in this class, you can choose one of the scout tek skills you know and replace it with another tek skill from the scout tek skill list, which also must be of a level for which you have tek skill slots.

 ##### Tekcasting Ability

-Wisdom + Will is your Tekcasting ability for your ranger tek skills, since your tek draws on your attunement to nature.
+Wisdom + Will is your Tekcasting ability for your scout tek skills, since your tek draws on your attunement to nature.
 You use your Wisdom whenever a tek skill refers to your Tekcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a ranger tek skill you cast and when making an attack roll with one.
+In addition, you use your Wisdom modifier when setting the saving throw DC for a scout tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier

 **Tek attack modifier** = your proficiency bonus + your Wisdom modifier + your Will modifier

-#### Ranger Archetype
+#### Scout Archetype

 At 3rd level, you choose an archetype that you strive to emulate: Hunter or Beast Master, both detailed at the end of the class description.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

-#### Primeval Awareness
+#### Scout Drone

-Beginning at 3rd level, you can use your action and expend one ranger tek skill slot to focus your awareness on the region around you.
-For 1 minute per level of the tek skill slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
-This feature doesn’t reveal the creatures’ location or number.
+Beginning at 3rd level, you can deploy a scout drone that lasts 10 minutes.
+The drone has a flying speed of 30ft, and a range of 1 mile, 1 hit point, and an AC of 10.
+It is spherical in shape, about 1 inch in diameter.
+It can be spotted by enemies with a DC 12 perception check.
+As an action you can give the drone movement instructions through your datapad.
+As a bonus action you can view the drone's' camera and microphone feed through your datapad.
+After 10 minutes, the drone's battery dies, and unless in null-g, it falls to the ground.
+If the drone is destroyed, you must spend a long rest in order to repair it.
+Otherwise it becomes fully charged at the end of a short rest.

 #### Ability Score Improvement